CDC Says Number Of Possible Cases Of Vaping-Related Lung Illness Has Doubled

 In some of these cases, officials said, patients either used only THC products or only nicotine.
 Patients reported using 14 different brands of THC products and 13 brands of nicotine products in a wide range of flavors.

-The CDC said that because no single product or substance has been definitively tied to the respiratory illnesses, people should consider not using e-cigarettes while the investigation is ongoing — particularly those purchased from sources other than authorized retailers, such as dispensaries in states where the drug is legal.
-Adult smokers who vape nicotine in order to quit smoking should consult with their health care provider and use proven treatments, not e-cigarettes.
+It is because no single product or substance has been definitively tied to the respiratory illnesses, the CDC said, that people should consider not using e-cigarettes, particularly those purchased from sources other than authorized retailers, such as dispensaries in states where the drug is legal.

+Adult smokers who vape nicotine in order to quit smoking should consult with their health care provider and use proven treatments, the CDC says, not e-cigarettes.

 On Thursday, New York state health officials said lab tests found vitamin E acetate in a number of cannabis-containing vaping cartridges submitted by people who fell ill and that it is now a "key focus" of their investigation.